-Metin's stats are pretty impressive however, perhaps the most loved aspect of the Uncrowned King besides him being a great player was his humble, down to Earth character.
-We are going back to a period of football romanticism looked back upon with a sense of nostalgia by Turkish football lovers when making comparisons with the heavily commercialised, money driven game of today where at times it seems everybody has a price.
+Metin's stats were pretty impressive however, perhaps the most loved aspect of the Uncrowned King was his humble, down to Earth character.
+We are going back to a period of football romanticism looked back upon with a sense of nostalgia by Turkish football lovers, especially when compared with the heavily commercialised, money driven game of today where at times it seems everybody has a price.

 Metin had started gaining a reputation as the peoples champion and when he was arrested and taken to Toptaşı prison in 1960 on charges of not fulfilling his National Military Service in full the public turned out en-masse to campaign for his release.

-Metin was the darling of the Galatasaray faithful, however, the respect and admiration felt towards him transcends team loyalties; even the Lions biggest rivals, Fenerbahçe have a soft spot for the Uncrowned King.
+Metin was the darling of the Galatasaray faithful, however, the respect and admiration felt towards him transcended team loyalties; even the Lions biggest rivals, Fenerbahçe have a soft spot for the Uncrowned King.

 The events which unfolded on, 23 August 1969 will forever be remembered in Turkey.
-Metin was gearing up for his final career game, a testimonial match between city rivals Galatasaray and Fenerbahçe.
-In stark contrast to the scenes resembling a tribal war in today’s Intercontinental derbies, Metin’s final game was a lesson in sportsmanship, professionalism and how to be a true gentleman.
+Metin was gearing up for his final career game, a testimonial match between city rivals Galatasaray and Fenerbahçe but in stark contrast to the scenes resembling a tribal war in today’s Intercontinental derbies, his final game was a lesson in sportsmanship.

-The score was 1-1 going into the last ten minutes of the match when something truly unthinkable occurred, Metin Oktay swapped shirts with Fenerbahçe legend Can Bartu and remarkably played the remainder of the game for the Yellow Canaries.
-After the final whistle, Metin walked over to the crowd who by this time were so overwhelmed by what had just been witnessed that they were on their feet in tears, Fenerbahçe and Galatasaray fans alike all applauded their hero.
+The score was 1-1 going into the last 10 minutes of the game when something truly unthinkable occurred, Metin Oktay swapped shirts with Fenerbahçe legend Can Bartu and remarkably played the remainder of the game for the Yellow Canaries.
+After the final whistle, Metin walked over to the crowd who by this time were so overwhelmed that both sets of fans were on their feet in tears, Fenerbahçe and Galatasaray fans alike all applauded their hero.

 Metin was able to bring old foes together, supporters from both sides chanted Metin's name in unison and left the stadium side by side.